farhaanshareef/api-automation/README.md

 Running the Tests

-To run the full suite and generate an HTML report:
+To run the suite and generate an HTML report:

-python smoke_suite.py --html= report/report.html
+pytest testSuite/smokesuite.py --html=reports/report.html